thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 Until you absolutely need to share data across may different functions, then we recommend that you declare variables as local as possible.
 Since variables in the global scope can be changed from anywhere, it's hard to reason about how these variables change over time as the program executes.

-## What's higher order function?
+## What's higher-order function?

-A **higher order function** either accepts a function as an argument or returns a function.
-The concept of higher order functions is rooted in mathematics, specifically [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+A **higher-order function** either accepts a function as an argument or returns a function.
+The concept of higher-order functions is rooted in mathematics, specifically [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

-As you've probably seen, higher order functions are very common in JavaScript, but are tricky to wrap your brain around at first.
+As you've probably seen, higher-order functions are very common in JavaScript, but are tricky to wrap your brain around at first.
 Just remember, in JavaScript, variables can contain a function in the same way they contain a number, string, or other datatype.

 ```javascript
 function returnAFunction() {